 Dr. Lamya Karim holds a B.E. from Stony Brook University (2007) and a Ph.D. from Rensselaer Polytechnic Institute (2011), both in Biomedical Engineering.
 Her research interests focus on skeletal mechanics, particularly as it pertains to osteoporosis, aging, diabetes, and other health conditions.

 Courses taught: Biomechanics (BNG 315), Biomedical Devices (BNG 416/516), Mechanobiology (BNG 425/525), Laboratory Instrumentation (BMB 530)

 Taraneh is a Phd student in Biomedical Engineering and Biotechnology.
 Her BS and MS degrees were also in Biomedical Engineering, where she spent more than ten years studying the mechanical properties of biomaterials and worked in biomechanics laboratories.
 She is very interested in tissue engineering and the biomechanics of human tissue.
 Her main passion is to do research on new topics that can broaden her horizons.
 Whenever she can find some time to spare, she loves to go swimming and play the guitar.

 Rachana Vaidya, MS

-Tianna is a senior Bioengineering major who is an aspiring biomedical engineer and medical doctor.
+Tianna is an MS student in Biomedical Engineering and Biotechnology who is an aspiring biomedical engineer and medical doctor.
 She thoroughly enjoys research and participating in advancements that are currently taking place in the healthcare field with hopes of making her own contributions in the near future.
 She considers herself an awkward lab rat who is into cosplay and Magic the Gathering.
 She also loves reading books and playing volleyball.